rodolfodpk/go-crablet/docs/eventstore-flow.md

 This document explains the simple flow for using go-crablet's EventStore directly without the CommandExecutor API.
 This covers the core event sourcing operations: appending events, querying events, and projecting state.

+**Note: This is an exploration project for learning and experimenting with DCB concepts, not a production-ready solution.**

 ## Table of Contents

 1. [Overview](#overview)